-The main objective of the SICOMEX good practice is to foster SME internationalizacion processes by providing a permanent base in selected markets
+The main objective of the SICOMEX good practice is to foster SME internationalizacion processes by providing a permanent agent in selected markets.

 The Valencia private sector is made-up of SMEs with limited resources, however, offering competitive products and services.